-Follow these clear-cut steps to successfully provide your customers with the best possible digital experiences.
+Follow these clear-cut steps to successfully provide your customers with the best possible solution.

 “Digital experiences” is a colloquial term describing your contents, offerings, and services across different digital channels—like websites, social media, chatbots, apps, eCommerce services, beacons, wearables, digital signage, and so on.

 At the heart of your digital experiences lies the CMS, or content management system.
-Let’s say you’ve rounded up a great team to bolster your organisation’s presence in the digital world or to commence a digital project.
+Let’s say you’ve rounded up a great team to bolster your organization’s presence in the digital world or to commence a digital project.
 Now what?
 Exactly how do you deliver the best digital experiences for your customers?

 Below are some concrete steps you can take down the road to digital experience brilliance.

 But first—do you have the right CMS for your digital experiences?
 Find out with our checklist:

-If you were stranded in the wild and wandered aimlessly; you would soon perish.
-Although our normal lives usually don’t consist of such perilous life and death scenarios, we humans do have purpose and goals.
+If you were stranded in the wild and started wandering aimlessly you would soon perish.
+Although our normal lives usually don’t consist of such perilous life and death scenarios, we humans must have purpose and goals.

 The same principle applies to your organization, your department, and yourself.
 Before you set out to deliver the most awesome digital experiences on the planet, you need to ask yourself: “What is my organization’s goal?”
 And then: “How can I achieve that goal and by what means?”

 Now that you have a goal and a purpose, you should craft a plan in order to enact your vision and make it come true.
-A plan in relation to your organisation’s purpose and the delivery of digital experiences should take two things into consideration:
+A plan in relation to your organization’s purpose and the delivery of digital experiences should take two things into consideration:

 Knowing your customer entails knowing what your ideal customers looks like—what their needs are, what their pain points are, and where you can reach them.
 This is basically the same as crafting a buyer persona.